Azure/ALZ-Bicep/docs/wiki/Accelerator.md

 ## ALZ Bicep Accelerator
 <!-- markdownlint-restore -->

+> **Note:**
+> This is an MVP release of the ALZ Bicep Accelerator.
+We are actively working on adding additional features and functionality to the Accelerator.
+Please check back often for updates.

 This document provides prescriptive guidance around implementing, automating, and maintaining your ALZ Bicep module with the ALZ Bicep Accelerator.

 ### What is the ALZ Bicep Accelerator?